anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 Idit is the CTO for EMC's cloud management division and a member of the global CTO office.
 Her passion and expertise are focused on Management and Orchestration (M&O) over the entire stack and on microservices, cloud native apps and Platform as a Service.

-Idit¹s fascination with the cloud sprouted when she joined DynamicOps (now part of VMware) as one of its first employees.
+Idit's fascination with the cloud sprouted when she joined DynamicOps (now part of VMware) as one of its first employees.
 She subsequently took part in developing Verizon Terremark's public cloud, and served as an acting CTO at Intigua, a startup company focusing oncontainer and management technology.

 You can find Idit on Twitter at [@Idit_Levine](https://twitter.com/Idit_Levine).